Senior Software Engineer, Full-stack (Application)

 What success looks like

 These calls are helpful for information gathering.
-We’re looking for your honesty and want to ensure that you’ll happy with the role, and that we’ll feel that you may be a good fit for it based on your interest and experience.
+We’re looking for your honesty and want to ensure that you’ll be happy with the role, and that we’ll feel that you may be a good fit for it based on your interest and experience.

 Role-specific topics for engineering candidates